Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 - ~~Add one additional juicing element of your choice to any part of the game and include it in the GDD (e.g., camera shake on impact, a unique tween for a new mechanic in one of your currently unimplemented levels, etc.).~~
 Specifically created a new system with the collected potion, triggers a countdown timer for objects that appear and dissapear on a timer.
 - ~~Update your UI to use a non-default font and replace the default Unity textures.~~
-- Test your WebGL build early to catch any web-specific issues before the next submission.
+- ~~Test your WebGL build early to catch any web-specific issues before the next submission.~~ I have tested it and it seems to work

 ### Additions
 - Updated pause so it also stops the music that's currently playing.